StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 Instructions to upgrade a StackState Kubernetes or Linux setup can be found below.Be sure to check the release notes and any optional upgrade notes before running the upgrade.

 {% tabs %}
-{% tab title="Kubernetes" %}
-1. Get the latest helm chart by running `helm repo update`.
-2. To upgrade, use the same command as for the [first time Kubernetes installation](../installation/kubernetes_install/install_stackstate.md).
-The new helm chart will pull newer versions of Docker images and handle the upgrade.
-{% endtab %}

 {% tab title="Linux" %}
 1. Download the upgrade file from [https://download.stackstate.com](https://download.stackstate.com).